 The older horses get, the more likely they are to develop pituitary pars intermedia dysfunction (PPID).
 Not all will, of course.
 And good general management—proper nutrition, parasite control and other basic horse care—can help preserve a horse’s general health as the years pass.
-But when it comes to PPID, there’s one vitamin, in particular, that is crucial to decreasing risk: Vitamin E.
+But when it comes to PPID, there’s one vitamin, in particular, that may help decrease the risk: Vitamin E.

 The reason?
 Vitamin E has antioxidant properties and PPID is the result of oxidative damage to the brain.
 “What starts it all is oxidative injury to the brain.
 Nerve cells from the hypothalamus send signals to the pars intermedia.
 Oxidative injury kills those nerve cells off, and when that happens the cells in the pars intermedia are no longer inhibited and they begin secreting too much hormone.
 If we can minimize oxidative injury, this would help,” explains Janice E. Kritchevsky, VMD, MS, is a professor at Purdue who has been studying PPID in horses for many years.